Kithin/Kithin/README.md

 - ⚡ Fun fact: ...
 -->

-I develop applications on the iOS and tvOS platform.
-And also server-side applications using Vapor.

-With a strong passion for learning and writing clean code.
-Code should not work against you, but for you.
+I specialize in creating applications for iOS and tvOS, along with server-side applications using Vapor.
+I have a strong dedication to clean code and a belief that code should not work against you, but for you.

-On my blog [kittako](https://kittako.hashnode.dev/) I write about the things I am interested in and have learned. 💪 🚀
+On my blog, [kittako](https://kittako.hashnode.dev/), I share my interests and insights.
+It's a place where I write about what I've learned and what excites me. 🚀💪